Had enough of consistent dandruff that won’t go away? Keep reading to find some ingredients that can help on your journey to finally get rid of it.

 As another anti-fungal medication, ketoconazole is a lot stronger when compared to selenium sulfide; it’s used to treat more extreme cases of dandruff.
 It’s recommended that it is only used once or twice a week for up to eight weeks.

 A lot gentler than ketoconazole and selenium sulfide, zinc pyrithione is the anti-fungal option that is safe for everyday use.
 However, that does mean that it takes a lot more shampoo sessions in order for it to fully treat your dandruff.
 On the other hand, if you have a very sensitive scalp then this is a very great option to consider because it won’t irritate the skin or cause inflammation.

 Tea tree oil has natural antimicrobial and anti-fungal properties.
 It’s a great natural ingredient for fighting the fungus that causes dandruff and prevents future bacteria from building on the scalp.
 Tea tree oil is also soothing and hydrating, which helps the dryness that comes along with dandruff.

-While not exactly a DIY remedy, the snail secretion filtrate to treat a flaky scalp while strengthening your hair.
+While not exactly a DIY remedy, the La’dor Tea Tree Scalp Clinic Hair Pack is a great product that contains tea tree oil extract and snail secretion filtrate to treat a flaky scalp while strengthening your hair.

 Apple Cider Vinegar